gjb2048/moodle-format_weekcoll/Readme.txt

   1. Sorted out UTF-8 BOM issue, see MDL-31343.
   2. Added Russian translation, thanks to Pavel Evgenjevich Timoshenko (http://moodle.org/user/profile.php?id=1322784).

+18th March 2012 - Version 1.9.8
+  1. Implemented CONTRIB-3225 to make Collapsed Weeks accessible to screen readers.
+  2. Implemented CONTRIB-3283 to ensure that you can still access a week when one is removed.
+  3. This is likely to be the last release of Collapsed Weeks due to its integration into Collapsed Topics - CONTRIB-3378.
+This release is later than that but I wanted to leave the code without any outstanding issues.

 Thanks
 ------
 I would like to thank Anthony Borrow - arborrow@jesuits.net & anthony@moodle.org - for his invaluable input.